MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-proactive-message.md

 For proactive messaging, `serviceUrl` is the URL of the channel that the recipient of the proactive message is using and can be found in `Activity.ServiceUrl`.

 You'll want to add the above code just prior to the the code that sends the proactive message.
-This sample has it near the end of `CreateCallback()` in `ProactiveBot.cs`, but it is commented out because it will not work in Emulator without an `appId` and `appPassword`.
+In the [Proactive Messages Sample](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/16.proactive-messages), you would put it in `NotifyController.cs` just before `await turnContext.SendActivityAsync("proactive hello");`.

 # [JavaScript](#tab/javascript)